See what questions

 Heart attacks can be undiagnosed: Although the most severe symptoms of heart attack are hard to miss, there are varying degrees of severity.
 It is altogether too common for people to die from undiagnosed heart attack, or from...read more »

 Rare heart condition often undiagnosed: The rare heart condition called long QT syndrome can lead to episodes of palpitations and rapid heartbeat.
-In rare cases, this undiagnosed condition can...read more »
+In rare cases, this undiagnosed condition can be fatal.
+It should be considered for any...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services: